Lee-Chun-Yi/NCKU-Quadrotor-Navigation/custom_cf_firmware.md

-# Crazyflie Custom Firmware Build & Flash Guide
+# Crazyflie Custom Firmware Build & Flash Guide - Windows

 This guide describes how to **build and flash a custom Crazyflie firmware** using **WSL (Ubuntu)** and **Docker Toolbelt** on Windows.